ehsanakhlaghi/SmartAdvisor/README.md

 flask run

-Benchmark Dataset
+****Benchmark Dataset**

 This repo includes a curated dataset of 530 real-world container configuration files, labeled with security annotations.
-Used for evaluating precision, recall, and remediation accuracy.
+Used for evaluating precision, recall, and remediation accuracy.**

+**Citation

+If you use SmartAdvisor in your research, please cite our paper:**

+@inproceedings{akhlaghi2025smartadvisor,
+  title={SmartAdvisor: LLM-Based Security Recommendation Engine for Docker and Kubernetes Configurations}, author={Akhlaghisabahi, Ehsan}, booktitle={Proceedings of the IEEE Conference on Secure AI Systems}, year={2025}
+}

+**Acknowledgment

+This project was developed at Queen's University as part of graduate research in AI and security.
+We thank OpenAI for research API access and the ECE department for feedback and testing support.**

+**License

+This project is released under the MIT License.**

+---

+### 📌 Next Step for You:
+1. **Create a new GitHub repo** named `SmartAdvisor` (or push to existing).
+2. **Add this `README.md`** to the root of your project folder.
+3. (Optional) Add a `LICENSE` file — [MIT License template](https://opensource.org/licenses/MIT).

+---

+Would you like help writing the **MIT LICENSE file**, or updating your LaTeX paper to cite your GitHub repo now?